chadgeary/cloudblock/README.md

 ![Diagram](diagram.png)

 # Instructions
-Three methods are available, see the README of each subdirectory for platform-specific guides.
+Several deployment options are available, see the README of each subdirectory for platform-specific guides.
 - AWS (Amazon)
 - GCP (Google)
 - OCI (Oracle)